 - Locate water sources and travel corridors.

-Enhance habitat quality by planting native vegetation, controlling invasive species, and setting up mineral licks or feeders to attract wildlife.
+When you finally find a good hunting spot, you can manage it by setting up a food plot, such as planting native vegetation, controlling invasive species, and setting up mineral licks or feeders to attract wildlife.

 Some animals you can hunt all year round are: